sponsian/reefswap-docs/README.md

-# Uniswap Documentation
+# ReefSwap Documentation

-This web application contains all documentation for Uniswap products.
-It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This web application contains all documentation for ReefSwap products.
+It is built using Gitbook.

 # Project Layout

-### Uniswap documentation is broken down into four sections:
+### ReefSwap documentation is broken down into four sections:
-- Concepts - General Uniswap information or concepts useful for using Uniswap products, such as *Liquidity* and *Fees*
+- Concepts - General ReefSwap information or concepts useful for using ReefSwap products, such as *Liquidity* and *Fees*
-- Contracts - Uniswap smart contracts such as the V3 Contracts or *Permit2*
+- Contracts - ReefSwap smart contracts such as the V3 Contracts or *Permit2*
-- SDKs - Uniswap integrations such as the *v3-sdk* and the *Swap Widget*
+- SDKs - ReefSwap integrations such as the *v3-sdk* and the *Swap Widget*
-- APIs - The Uniswap APIs such the *Subgraph API*
+- APIs - The ReefSwap APIs such the *Subgraph API*

 ### Each item in a section should include the following:
 - *Overview*